Warren Zaïre-Emery: Senior

 On 9 November 2023, Zaïre-Emery received his first call-up to the senior France national team, for UEFA Euro 2024 qualifiers against Gibraltar and Greece.
 He became the youngest player to be called up for Les Bleus since Maurice Gastiger in 1914, and the third-youngest ever.
 He made his debut on 18 November against Gibraltar, scoring a goal in an eventual 14–0 win for France, the largest victory in the team's history.
 His goal made him the second-youngest scorer in France's history, only behind Gastiger.
 However, in the process of scoring, Zaïre-Emery was on the receiving end of a tackle by Gibraltarian defender Ethan Santos, who was shown a red card after review.
 Zaïre-Emery, who came off injured, was reported to have suffered a "serious ankle sprain" that was projected to keep him out of action until the end of 2023.

 On 16 May 2024, Zaïre-Emery was selected by Didier Deschamps as one of the twenty-five players to represent France at UEFA Euro 2024.
 He went on to make no appearances in the tournament as France reached the semi-finals.

+In October 2025, Zaïre-Emery was not called up by Deschamps and instead was demoted to the under-21s.
+After improvements in his performances the following month, he returned to the senior team in November 2025.

+On 14 May 2026, Zaïre-Emery was selected in the 26-man squad for the 2026 FIFA World Cup.

 Style of play

 Zaïre-Emery is a midfielder known for his physicality and technical skills.
 He is effective in both ball recovery and initiating play, contributing to the structure and balance of his team's midfield.
 Although most commonly used as a box-to-box or defensive midfielder by PSG, he is able to play in all positions in the midfield.
+He also has been successfully deployed as a right fullback notably in the absence of Achraf Hakimi during the 2025-26 season.
 Adept at reading the game, he is described as a player with a very mature personality on the pitch while still in his teenage years, able to take on his responsibilities while maintaining a calm and disciplined attitude.
 Zaïre-Emery has been praised for his passing, dribbling, and stamina.